Elin Anna Labba

-Elin Anna Labba (Joná Gusttu Elin Ánná; born November 30, 1980, Kiruna, Sweden) is a Sámi author and journalist.
-She has won multiple prizes for her first book Herrarna satte oss hit: om tvångsförflyttningarna i Sverige, which describes the forced migration of the Sámi from Norway to Sweden from 1919 to 1920.
+Elin Anna Labba (Joná Gusttu Elin Ánná; born November 30, 1980, Kiruna / Giron, Sweden) is a Sámi author and journalist from Sweden.
+She has won multiple prizes for her first book Herrarna satte oss hit: om tvångsförflyttningarna i Sverige (English: The Gentlemen Put Us Here: About the Forced Relocations in Sweden), which describes the forced migration of the Sámi from Norway to Sweden from 1919 to 1920.